This is a story about how one thing led to another.

 I added hot, medium-sized, hard-boiled, white eggs into the strained warm liquid and let them sit for a while longer.

 The results were mixed.
-Some of the dyes produced rich dark colors, some were pale.
+Some of the dyes produced rich dark colors, some were pale, some were lightfast, some were not.
 My favorite new colors were a lovely chartreuse from the pomegranate, a golden yellow-brown from the daffodils and forsythia, a pretty mocha-brown from the coffee grounds, and a light orange from the paprika.

 Making Dye from Indigo Plants

 In my garden, I am growing a patch of indigo and hoping that this will be the year I finally try my hand at making dye.
-There are many complicated steps involved, including a fermentation period, which have kept me from taking the time to focus on and learn how to do it.
+There are many complicated steps involved, including the addition of chemicals in calculated amounts and resting periods, all of which have kept me from taking the time to focus and learn how to do it.

 Coincidently, in May, my artist friend, Tallu Quinn, showed me how to make patterned blue and white fabric squares using an ancient dyeing technique known as Shibori.
-That process will be described in another story.
-As a teaser, here is a photo of the squares we dyed, still wet with dye.
+That process will be described in another story, too.
+As a teaser, here is a photo of the still wet squares we dyed.

 Working on this Shibori project with Tallu sealed the learning-how-to-make-indigo-dye deal for me.
 Once the fabric squares are sewn together for a quilt, a group wedding gift, I will write a post.